 A version for sale on Amazon that I was trying to imitate.

-*Thanks to audreyobscura for the awesome main image!
+*Thanks to audreyobscura for help with the photos!

 Step 1: Supplies